-We replant the tropical dry forest
+We plant the tropical dry forest back

-One of the planet's most threatened ecosystems
+One of the most threatened ecosystems on the planet

 Sources: Pizano & García (eds.), El Bosque Seco Tropical en Colombia, Instituto Alexander von Humboldt, 2014; Ministerio de Ambiente y Desarrollo Sostenible.